elephaint/pgbm/README.md

 # PGBM <img src="https://icai.ai/wp-content/uploads/2020/01/AIRLabAmsterdam-10-6-gecomprimeerd-transparant.png" width="300" alt="Airlab Amsterdam" align="right"> #

-Probabilistic Gradient Boosting Machines (PGBM) is a probabilistic gradient boosting framework in Python based on PyTorch.
+Probabilistic Gradient Boosting Machines (PGBM) is a probabilistic gradient boosting framework in Python based on PyTorch, developed by Airlab in Amsterdam.
 It provides the following advantages over existing frameworks:
 * Probabilistic regression estimates instead of only point estimates.
 * Auto-differentiation of custom loss functions.
 * Native GPU-acceleration.

 It is aimed at users interested in solving large-scale tabular probabilistic regression problems, such as probabilistic time series forecasting.
-For more details, read [the paper](arxiv-link).
+For more details, read [our paper](arxiv-link).

 ### Installation ###
 * Clone the repository